Question:

 Assalaamu alaikum

-Respected Mufti Saab
+Respected Mufti Saheb

 I know what happened was taqdeer.
 On some days my heart is content knowing it was a test from Allah Ta‘ala and I need to exercise sabr.
-On other days I can’t accept it.
+On other days, I can’t accept it.

 Answer: